 The trial procedure starts when the amicable settlement failed or when the debtor files an appeal against the writ of payment.

-An important thing to consider when chasing a debt which implies monetary claims is for the creditor to choose for a writ of payment.
+An important thing to consider when chasing a debt that implies monetary claims is for the creditor to choose a writ of payment.
 This procedure is much simpler and easier to complete and will also take less time.

 The writ of payment is usually issued after the first hearing of the case, however, it must be noted that the creditor must have all the documents attesting to the failure of payment.
 Based on the evidence, the Polish court will issue the court order which will be served directly to the debtor.

 The Polish regulations provide that a pre-procedure is required, which consists of exchanging proofs and statements in writing between the parties until the court considers there is enough evidence to judge the case.